racwn/wp-file-analyser/README.md

 ```

 # About
 When fixing hacked Wordpress sites I needed a way of quickly comparing the core and plugin files against their wordpress.org originals.
-This python script automates the process of downloading the same copy of WordPress and plugins, into a new directory and then comparing the two.
+This python script automates the process of downloading the same copy of WordPress and plugins into a new directory and then comparing the two.

 When run the script will create a temporary directory called ‘wpa-temp’.
 It will then download a new copy of the same version of WordPress into that directory, along with any plugins that are hosted on wordpress.org.
-The two directories are then compared and the following displaid:
+The two directories are then compared and the following displayed:
-DIFF - files that are in both, but have been modifed in the original.
+- DIFF - files that are in both, but have been modified in the original.
-EXTRA - files that are in the old copy, but not in the new.
+- EXTRA - files that are in the old copy, but not in the new.
-MISSING - files that are in the new copy, but not in the old.
+- MISSING - files that are in the new copy, but not in the old.
-PHP IN UPLOADS - and .php files that are in the wp-content/uploads directory.
+- PHP IN UPLOADS - and .php files that are in the wp-content/uploads directory.

 If using this script to repair a WordPress site please note the following:
 - Do not delete all files reported as EXTRA, Some plugins during installation add files outside of their plugin directory which will be picked up.
-Also, wp-config.php will also be listed.
+Also, wp-config.php will be listed.
 - Be aware that a developer may of (against best practice) modified core and plugin files, review them before overwriting with the originals.
 - In most cases the theme files are not scanned.
 Ensure these are reviewed manually before declaring the site free of malware.
 - Premium themes and plugins cannot be auto downloaded.
 Run the tool to create the wpa-temp directory, then manually copy these required files in.
 Finally re-run the tool and pass the wpa-temp directory as the second argument.